maahn/IMProToo/README.md

 The routine is described in
 Maahn, M. and Kollias, P.: Improved Micro Rain Radar snow measurements using Doppler spectra post-processing, Atmos.
 Meas.
 Tech.
 Discuss., 5, 4771-4808, doi:10.5194/amtd-5-4771-2012, 2012. http://www.atmos-meas-tech-discuss.net/5/4771/2012/amtd-5-4771-2012.html

-Please quote teh article if you use the routine for your publication.
+Please quote the article if you use the routine for your publication.

 ## How to install